 US Attorneys Allege Microsoft Tried To Control Internet.
 Later, the same attorneys would fight to say that Facebook and Google aren’t.
 Go figure.

-Chrysler And Daimler Benz Merge, another brain-dead move by college folk.
+Chrysler And Daimler Benz Merge, another brain-dead move by the over-educated college folk.

 Dow Tops 9,000